 About me

-The polar zone occupies a special place in my heart, and thus also in my artistic creation.
-I got to know that part of the world during my travels.
-My fascination with the Arctic led me to the picturesque Hornsund Fjord in the south of Spitsbergen, where I lived for a year working as a meteorologist at a polar station.
-The opportunity to observe wild arctic nature so closely was a unique and unforgettable experience for me.
-Many of my artistic ideas were born there too.
+The polar regions occupy a special place in my heart and, naturally, in my artistic creation.
+I first came to know this part of the world through my travels.
+My fascination with the Arctic eventually led me to Hornsund Fjord in southern Spitsbergen, where I spent a year working as a meteorological observer at a polar station.
+The opportunity to observe Arctic wildlife so closely was a unique and unforgettable experience, and many of my artistic ideas were born there.
+Today, I live and work in Finnmark, northern Norway, above the Arctic Circle.

-I think the greatest artist is nature itself, and its creations are the greatest pieces of art.
-I see them in the colors of the waves of the sea, in the spatial structures of the ice, in the sharp outline of mountain peaks, in the spectacle of the Northern Lights, in the powerful and dignified silhouette of a polar bear and in the subtle beauty of arctic flowers.
-Whenever I can visit this Natural Art Gallery, I draw from it energy, knowledge and inspiration.
+I believe that nature itself is the greatest artist, and its creations are the most remarkable works of art.
+I find them in the colours of the sea, in the structures of ice, in the sharp silhouettes of mountain peaks, in the spectacle of the Northern Lights, in the powerful presence of a polar bear and in the subtle beauty of Arctic flowers.
+Whenever I return to this natural gallery, I draw from it energy, knowledge and inspiration.